ooni/ooni.org/content/post/mali-disruptions-amid-2018-election.md

 in the country’s northern region.
 While no major incidents were reported in the south and the [voting “went smoothly” in the capital](https://www.aljazeera.com/news/2018/07/mali-votes-presidential-polls-dominated-security-concerns-180729091749445.html), several violent incidents were [reported](http://www.france24.com/en/20180730-low-turnout-mali-election-violence-presidential-keita-cisse-mopti) in northern and central Mali, limiting voter turnout.

+In addition, a [controversy on the existence of a parallel voter list](https://www.washingtonpost.com/news/monkey-cage/wp/2018/07/28/mali-has-an-important-election-on-sunday-will-it-be-peaceful/) emerged a few weeks before the election, casting doubts in the opposition on whether the election would be free and fair.
 If no candidate gains more than 50% of the vote, a second round of elections will take place on 12th August 2018.